preethu19th/Database-Implementation/README.txt

 To run the autotest program - This loads the tpch data into DBFile heap file, scans the lines in the DBFile and apply the cnf on the respective tables using static\_test\_data/cnf file, comparing the output with the expected output in static\_test\_data/expop\* files

 	make autotest

-To run the a1-test program - this is used to load, scan, and scan & filter heap DBFiles interactively

-	make a1-test
-	./bin/a1-test

 To run the unittests - this will run all the unittest written in googletest